Quantum Kernels and Support Vector Machines

 show(qprog)

-Quantum Support Vector Machines is the Quantum version of SVM - a data classification method which separates the data using a hyperplane.
+Quantum Support Vector Machines is the quantum version of SVM: a data classification method that separates the data using a hyperplane.

 -